xlyric/Pv-router/README.md

 <b> Use : </b>
-change your Domoticz IP and IDX on the program upload the program on the esp8266 and connect to the new wifi network ( pwd "pvrouteur" ) put information on your personal Wifi and reconnect.
+change nothing on the program, make only modification on data/config.json upload the program on the esp8266 and connect to the new wifi network ( password can be add on file data/config.json ) put information on your personal Wifi and reconnect.

 the pv routeur will send information on your Domoticz server.